gjr80/weewx_utilities/README.md

 ## Support ##

 I make no guarantee that I can or will support any of this code, I am happy to answer questions where I can.
-The best thing is to raise an issue or (preferred) ask a question through the weewx-user Google Group.
+My preferred approach is for questions to be asked through the [weewx-user Google Group](https://groups.google.com/g/weewx-user) rather than raising issues in this repo.